 to passengers and their guests.

+(7A) A special facility licence granted for the purpose of allowing the sale of liquor on a train, bus, ship or vehicle may also be granted for the purpose of allowing the sale of liquor at another place of business of the licensee if —

+(a) the sale is in connection with a booking for travel on a train, bus, ship or vehicle; and

+(b) the liquor is to be supplied on the train, bus, ship or vehicle.

 Tourism

 (7) A special facility licence may be granted for the purpose of allowing the sale of liquor to persons likely to be attracted to, or present at, a place that, in the opinion of the licensing authority, is or will become —